projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 are created by the Device Model (DM) in the Service VM.
 The main steps include:

 -  **Create VM**: A VM structure is allocated and initialized.
-A unique VM ID is picked, EPT is initialized, e820 table for this VM is prepared, I/O bitmap is set up, virtual PIC/IOAPIC/PCI/UART is initialized, EPC for virtual SGX is prepared, guest PM IO is set up, IOMMU for PT dev support is enabled, virtual CPUID entries are filled, and vCPUs configured in this VM's ``vm config`` are prepared.
-For a post-launched User VM, the EPT page table and e820 table are prepared by the DM instead of the hypervisor.
+A unique VM ID is picked, EPT is initialized, E820 table for this VM is prepared, I/O bitmap is set up, virtual PIC/IOAPIC/PCI/UART is initialized, EPC for virtual SGX is prepared, guest PM IO is set up, IOMMU for PT dev support is enabled, virtual CPUID entries are filled, and vCPUs configured in this VM's ``vm config`` are prepared.
+For a post-launched User VM, the EPT page table and E820 table are prepared by the DM instead of the hypervisor.

--  **Prepare vCPUs:** Create the vCPUs, assign the physical processor the vCPU is pinned to, a unique-per-VM vCPU ID and a globally unique VPID, initialize its virtual lapic and MTRR, and set up its vCPU thread object for vCPU scheduling.
+-  **Prepare vCPUs:** Create the vCPUs, assign the physical processor that the vCPU is pinned to (a unique-per-VM vCPU ID and a globally unique VPID), initialize its virtual LAPIC and MTRR, and set up its vCPU thread object for vCPU scheduling.
 The vCPU number and affinity are defined in the corresponding ``vm config`` for this VM.

 -  **Build vACPI:** For the Service VM, the hypervisor customizes a virtual ACPI table based on the native ACPI table (this is in the TODO).
 For a